JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 ---
 title: "Getting promoted to Engineering Manager"
-description: "How a promotion happens after the Senior level — and how to be prepared for it"
+description: "How a promotion happens — and how to be prepared for it"
 slug: "getting-promoted-to-engineering-manager"
 section: "Becoming"
 ready: true